Ayushsusheel/HandWritten-DIGIT-RECOGNITION/README.md

-### Handwritten digits classification using neural network
+### HandWritten-DIGIT-Classification using neural network

-In this notebook we will classify handwritten digits using a simple neural network which has only input and output layers.
-We will than add a hidden layer and see how the performance of the model improves
+* Hi, In This repository I created a simple neural network where i loaded the dataset from keras and predicted the hand written digits and then added a hidden layer and again tested the model !